 Retiring before the normal retirement age will affect your pension.
 Here are the key points to consider.

-Key points to consider for early retirement
+Introduction to early retirement

 - You will receive a reduced pension if you do not meet the minimum age and service criteria for an unreduced pension